“Clothes means nothing until someone lives in them” – Marc Jacobs

-Marketing guru Elmer Wheeler once said that marketers should “sell the sizzle, not the steak”.
+Legendary marketing guru Elmer Wheeler once said that marketers should “sell the sizzle, not the steak”.
 This principle is highly relevant to fashion copywriting, as people are not necessarily buying your clothes, they’re buying the way that they think your clothes will make them feel about themselves.

 “What we mean by the “sizzle” is the biggest selling point in your proposition – the main reasons why your prospects will want to buy.
 The sizzling of the steak starts the sale more than the cow ever did, though the cow is, of course, very necessary!”

-Brand your fashion copywriting for success
+- Brand your fashion copywriting for success

-To ensure that your business experiences continued success rather than small victories with one or two popular products, you need to have a strong and consistent brand.
+To ensure that your business experiences continued success, rather than small victories with one or two popular products, you need to have a strong and consistent brand.

 Branding for success means determining what makes your fashion retail business different from the competition, and telling a positive story that will set it in the best possible light.
 Within this story should be your unique selling propositions, which highlight what is special about your brand, and provide compelling reasons for people to buy from you.

 Once you’ve created a brand blueprint, you need to put in place a system of ensuring that this branding is present and consistent across all of your product descriptions and website copy.
-The most effective solution is to create brand tone of voice and style document that can be easily distributed to in-house fashion copywriters and copywriting agencies as needed.
+The most effective solution is to create a brand tone of voice and style document that can be easily distributed to in-house fashion copywriters and copywriting agencies as needed.

-Think mobile first
+- Think mobile first

-Even if they’re not actually shopping on their mobile, the way people process information is changing to reflect the emerging mobile paradigm.
+Even if they’re not actually shopping on their mobile, the way people process information is changing.
 They consume information in short nuggets and in very short spaces of time, and they’re far less loyal to one particular source.

 - Keeping copy succinct